djay/hostout.ubuntu/collective/hostout/README.txt

     Deployment complete at verson 0.1

 We now have a live version of our buildout deployed and running on our host.

+We can run the hostout script the first time.
+It will

+1. package our release

+2. send it to the server

+3. create a buildout environment running under a virtualenv if need be

+4. run a buildout pinned to the eggs that were selected when you last ran buildout locally

+5. start up your application

 Options